A Torus Theorem for homotopy nilpotent groups: Background and first results

 This application highlights the simplicity of the arguments when using the relationship between the classical notions of nilpotency, $\operatorname{nil_{BG}}$ and $\operatorname{cocat}$, and the more recent ones, $\operatorname{epfl}$ and $\operatorname{nil_{BD}}$.

-\begin{remark} {\rm The upper bound we obtain above is not the best possible.
-Arone, Dwyer, and Lesh show for example that a $(2n-1)$-excisive functor for which $P_{n-1} F \simeq \star$ takes its values in infinite loop spaces, \cite[Theorem~4.2]{ADL}.
-In principle, the extension by homogeneous layers is $n$-fold, but this result shows that all Whitehead products vanish in such a space. } \end{remark}
+\begin{remark} {\rm The upper bound we obtain in Corollary \ref{thm:whiteheadproductsvanish} is a crude estimate.
+In \cite[Theorem~4.2]{ADL} Arone, Dwyer, and Lesh show that any $(2n-1)$-excisive space-valued functor $F$, for which $P_{n-1} F \simeq \ast$, takes its values in infinite loop spaces.
+Therefore, since $\operatorname{nil_{BG}} F (K) \leq 1$, all Whitehead products vanish in $F(K)$, whereas by Corollary \ref{thm:whiteheadproductsvanish} we would only obtain that the $2n$-fold iterated Whitehead products vanish. } \end{remark}

 We end this section by showing that all nilpotency notions coincide for discrete groups.
-In order to do so, we use the relation of $\mathcal G_n$ with the set-valued theory of ordinary $n$-nilpotent groups~$\Nil_n$: \begin{theorem} Let $G$ be a discrete nilpotent group.
+In order to do so, we use the relation of the simplicial algebraic theory $\mathcal G_n$ with the set-valued theory of ordinary $n$-nilpotent groups~$\Nil_n$. \begin{theorem} Let $G$ be a discrete nilpotent group.
 Then \end{theorem}